Almuse/SQL-/README.md

 AND length(orderid) = 6
 AND orderid <> 'Order ID'

+#8 List all products sold in Los Angeles, and include how many of each were sold.
+SELECT distinct Product, sum(quantity)
+FROM BIT_DB.FebSales
+WHERE location like '%Los Angeles%'
+GROUP BY Product;

 Here I made tables of the "Lords and Ladies of Middle Earth":